“The path from seed to final product requires thoughtful steps.”

-We plant only certified hemp varietis that contains a higher concentration of cannabinoids and terpenes.
+We plant only certified industrial hemp that contains a higher concentration of cannabinoids as per the List of Varieties of the EU.

-Hemp flowers are picked by hand during optimal trichome ripeness by taking the upper third part of the plants.
+We pick our hemp by hand during optimal trichome ripeness by taking the upper third part of the plants, including the buds and young leaves.

 Our hemp is dried naturally under controlled conditions.
 This prevents the growth of microorganisms and has a strong effect on the quality of our product.